Man working on a laptop in a café with a coffee cup on the table.

 What are overdraft fees?

-It's important to note that using an overdraft isn't free.
-If you have insufficient funds in your account and the bank still pays your purchase, your financial institution may charge you an overdraft fee.
-This fee can vary depending on the bank and the terms of your account.
 Additionally, some banks may also charge interest on the amount you borrow through an overdraft (like how a loan works).
-If you overdraft your bank account, you can also transfer funds from a linked account, like a line of credit or a credit card.
+If you overdraft your bank account, you might be able to transfer funds from a linked account, like a line of credit or a credit card.

 Find the best credit card for you